Kaal-Misconfig/PayloadKaal/README.md

 **PayloadKaal** is provided for **educational and research purposes only**.
 This tool demonstrates payload generation and encoding techniques that security professionals need to understand.
 The payloads generated are non-functional demonstrations that do not execute any actual malicious code.

-The authors do not condone nor support any malicious use of this tool.
+The author do not condone nor support any malicious use of this tool.
 Users are responsible for complying with all applicable laws and regulations.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing